lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 ![LPC I/O cycles](images/Icarusverilog_SIM_01.png)

-As you can see in the screenshot from `Icarus verilog` (simulation) - the value of signal `memory_cycle_sig` is Low, meaning the `I/O` cycle.
+As you can see in the screenshot from Icarus Verilog (simulation) - the value of signal `memory_cycle_sig` is Low, meaning the `I/O` cycle.
 At the point marked with a vertical (pink) line, the output bus signal `TDATABOu [31:0]` is changed to the values sent by the `LPC Host` and the pulse (high state) of the `READYNET`